DS3231 Arduino Tutorial: Real-Time Clock with LCD1602, Alarms & Temperature

 now.unixtime() | Returns Unix timestamp |

-Reading Time and Date From DS3231
+Reading Time and Date from DS3231

 Once the time is set on the DS3231, you can read it anytime using simple functions from the RTClib library.
 The RTC keeps running even when the Arduino is off, so every time your project starts, you can instantly read accurate time and date.
 In this section, we will read the live clock values and later display them on the LCD1602 I2C.